 No. Repository data purging will permanently erase and remove data from the repository database

-What are the default parameters of the ApexSQL Monitor repository database?
+What are the default parameters of the ApexSQL monitoring tools repository database?

 The default repository database parameters set by application during the installation process are as follows: